hayro45/CountryFlagAndName/README.md

 # CountryFlagAndName
 A small country research application with the help of pure javascript codes and xmlhttp

+You can access and experience the website at => https://countryflagandname.onrender.com

 ## Api Consuming
 This is a JavaScript code that fetches country data from the "https://restcountries.com" API and displays it on a webpage.